Novaur-Network/NimbleNovaur/README.md

-# NimbleAquamarine - WWP patches for Aquamarine on Aroma
+# NimbleNovaur - WWP patches for NovaNetwork on Aroma

-Mod of Nimble for WWP on Aquamarine
+Mod of Nimble for WWP on NovaNetwork

+based on aquamarine (animal farm)'s fork of Pretendo's nimble